cloudymike/hopitty/src/communicate/README.md

 ### skip
 return OK or ERROR
-Skip one step of the recipe
+Skip one step of the recipe and return to run state

 ### terminate
 return OK or ERROR